Puente la Reina

 Finally, there is Hotel Jakue, which is located in the same location as Albergue Jakue, but is a bit more luxurious.
 This hotel is ideal for people who prefer to sleep in a hotel with more privacy and extra comfort.

-Recommended restaurants near Puente la Reina
+Recommended restaurants in Puente la Reina and surroundings

-If you are in Puente la Reina and you like good meat, then Asador El Fogón de Etayo highly recommended.
-This is a beautiful and quiet restaurant with history.
-The dishes are delicious and at a very fair price.
+If you're in Puente la Reina and enjoy good meat, then Asador El Fogón de Etayo is highly recommended.
+It's a beautiful and peaceful restaurant with history.
+The dishes are delicious and offered at a very fair price.
+Additionally, one of the best restaurants in Puente la Reina is also Vinoteca Ganbara, perfect for enjoying delicious Navarrese dishes along with a nice glass of wine.

 Share it with family and friends